Can the built environment influence engagement levels and drive business outcomes?

-Steelcase asked this question of 12,480 survey participants in 17 countries.
+Steelcase asked 12,480 survey participants in 17 countries if they believed the workplace could impact engagement levels.
 The answer?
 One out of every three workers is disengaged.
 And on the other end of the scale, only 13% of workers are highly engaged.

 Employee engagement is not a new topic for businesses; it has been a growing concern for a few decades.
 Gallup began watching the trend in the mid-nineties, and started collecting data in 2000 (Gallup).
 While engagement has been on the rise since Gallup began their study, factors such as the global economy, technology, and generational differences have complicated our understanding of how to motivate employees.